-- Put the mint leaves in the pitcher.
+- Put the mint leaves into a pitcher.
 Use a wooden spoon to gently mash and stir to help release flavor.

 - Add the cucumber slices and water.

 - Stir and chill in refrigerator until cold.
-You can strain the water or pour it into glasses and serve as is.
+You can strain the water, pour into glasses or a reusable water bottle and serve as is.

 Sugar-free Frozen Strawberry Lemonade

 Strawberries are known to improve brain function and have a naturally sweet taste.
-This recipe combines those benefits with stevia, which has no calories and the approval of the Food and Drug Administration as a safe sugar alternative.
+This recipe combines those benefits with monk fruit sweetener, which has no calories and the approval of the Food and Drug Administration as a safe sugar alternative.